instadw/instadwell-blog/_posts/2026-1-11-best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026.md

 This is the #1 scam in Bengaluru right now.

 -   The Trap: You see a stunning flat online at an unbelievably low price.
-When you call, the "owner" (often claiming to be an army officer or out of town) asks for ₹2,000–₹5,000 as a "Gate Pass" or "Visiting Token" to generate an ID card.
+When you call, the "owner" (often claiming to be an army officer or out of town) asks for ₹2,000 to ₹5,000 as a "Gate Pass" or "Visiting Token" to generate an ID card.

 -   The Reality: There is no flat.
 Once you pay via UPI, they block your number.